mro15/mdvrp-coevolutionary-approach/README.md

 \<it>            : How many iterations the method should run

-\<pop size>      : How many individuals there arein each population
+\<pop size>      : How many individuals there are in each population

 \<mut ratio>     : Mutation Ratio [0.000 - 1.000]